reklama - zainteresowany?

 Spis treści

 Building Programming Language Interpreters.
-A practical journey from idea to implementation in C++ eBook -- spis treści
+A bottom-up approach to runtimes, execution, and implementation in C++ eBook -- spis treści

 • 2.
-The blurring lines between Native Code, Virtual Machines, and Interpreters
+The Blurred Lines Between Native Code, Virtual Machines, and Interpreters

 • 6.
 Review of Programming Language Paradigms